Bare metal reset/recovery: enable your users to create recovery media

 Step 3: Test the recovery media

 - On a computer that has no operating system, insert your recovery media.

 - Start the computer, press a key to open the firmware boot menus, and then select the appropriate boot device.

 - At the Windows RE Tools menus, select a keyboard layout, for example, US.

-- Click Troubleshoot > Reset your PC > Next.
+- Click Troubleshoot > Remove everything > Next.
 If you're prompted to clean the drive, select Yes.

 - Select Yes, repartition the drives > Just remove my files > Reset.

 - Make sure that ResetConfig.xml is saved as a UTF-8 file.